brimdata/zed/docs/formats/zjson.md

 is encoded as a string conforming to its ZSON representation, as described in the [corresponding section of the ZSON specification](zson.md#23-primitive-values).

-For example, a record with three columns --- a string, an array of integers, and an array of union of string, and float64 --- might have a value that looks like this:
+For example, a record with three fields --- a string, an array of integers, and an array of union of string, and float64 --- might have a value that looks like this:
 ```
 [ "hello, world", ["1","2","3","4"], ["1:foo", "0:10" ] ]